 A comprehensive project-specific analysis of GHG emissions must be prepared for any project that elects not to use the Checklist for CEQA streamlining by completing Table 1 and (if applicable) Table 2.
 Such an analysis shall quantify existing and projected GHG emissions and evaluate potential impacts pursuant to the CEQA Guidelines (including the CEQA Guidelines Appendix G Environmental Checklist).
-It is encouraged that the project incorporate all the CAP consistency requirements in the Checklist, though this is not required.
+It is encouraged that the project incorporate all applicable CAP consistency requirements in the Checklist, though this is not required.

 If a project would not be consistent with the General Plan's land use designations or CAP GHG emissions forecast assumptions, however, then it would not be eligible for streamlining.
 Projects requiring General Plan amendments that would increase density or intensity beyond what is allowed in the General Plan and reflected in the GHG emission projections contained in the CAP would be subject to the County's adopted GHG thresholds and would be required to conduct a project-level assessment.
 Such an analysis would quantify existing and projected GHG emissions for the project and would incorporate applicable items from the Checklist to the maximum extent feasible, along with any identified project-specific mitigation measures.
-If the project is requesting a General Plan amendment but not requesting an increase in density or intensity beyond what is allowed in the General Plan and GHG emission projections contained in the CAP and outlined in the CAP by implementing applicable GHG emissions reduction measures as adopted in the CAP and outlined in the CAP.
+If the project is requesting a General Plan amendment but not requesting an increase in density or intensity beyond what is allowed in the General Plan and GHG emission projections contained in the CAP by implementing applicable GHG emissions reduction measures as adopted in the CAP and outlined in the Checklist.
+An analysis would be required to demonstrate how the project would achieve consistency with the CAP.